yhrgintoki/robotfeeding-website/content/tutorials/intro-to-ros.md

 ```
 are required preable to wrap any content in your launch files.

-`<arg ...>` tags allow you to pass arguments in from the command line (or from other launch files).
+The `<arg ...>` tags allow you to pass arguments in from the command line (or from other launch files).
 The `default` attribute specifies a default if no argument is passed in.
 To change an argument at runtime from the command line use the follwing syntax:
 ```bash
 $ roslaunch <package> <launch file> plan_file:='/path/to/plan.txt'
 ```